ryanrclewis/saintstombs/regions/eastern-europe.md

 Valletta

+- il-Knisja tal-Ġiswiti/Church of the Circumcision of Our Lord/Church of the Jesuits/Church of the University (VGX8+93G, Merchants St.)

+  - St. Justin Martyr (relics only; altar dedicated to St. Anne and St. Joachim)

+  - Other early martyrs (altar dedicated to Ss.
+Anne and Joachim

 - St. Mary of Jesus Friary, Chapel of the Immaculate Conception

   - Bl.
 Nazju (aka, Ignatius) Falzon, evangelist, 7/1